grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "We would be on our way... if we had any fuel or power."
 Said Percy.
 "That lovely sound you hear of gentle waves smacking against our hull is the sound of a boat not moving.
 We're dead in the water, and we're still a bit fucked folks."

 "Owen!"
 She called down to the deck.
 "Get back up here, we have to get back to work."
-As he ran over and started climbing back up the side of the sail she started laying out their next steps.
+As he ran over and climbed back up the side of the sail she laid out their next steps.
 "Hemi, get down to the navigation chart and see if there's any hope of any place we could limp to with what little fucking charge we have left on the battery."

 "Bastian, get on the radio and see if you can raise anyone on the Independent Operators frequency.
-Maybe we'll get extraordinarily lucky and find some help from someone who won't ask too many questions."
+Maybe we'll get extraordinarily fucking lucky and find some help from someone who won't ask too many fucking questions."

 "Or try to sink us."
 Bastian put in.

 "Ya.
 If you do raise anyone don't actually talk to them.
-And don't _tell_ them anything.
+And don't fucking _tell_ them anything.
 Just come get me and I'll try to gauge their reliability myself."

 "Sure Capt."
 Said Bastian.

 "Gregory...
-I'm starving, want to see if you can get something going in the galley?"
+I'm fucking starving, want to see if you can get something going in the galley?"

 "Sounds good."